turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.md

 tags: rails, security, authentication, OAuth
 ---

-## Note to Instructor
+## Notes to Instructor

-Make sure to cover and explain `Omniauth.mock_auth` for testing toward the end of the lesson.
+- Make sure to cover and explain `Omniauth.mock_auth` for testing toward the end of the lesson.
 There has been a good amount of confusion and time lost with students related to a lack of understanding on the subject.
+- This lesson can also be taught with a whole new rails app, in case you want more practice starting apps from scratch.
+Just check the history.

 ## Prework